Mezcal: Regulation

 Internationally, mezcal has been recognized as an Appellation of Origin (AO, DO) since 1994.
 There is also a Geographical Indication (GI), originally limited to the states of Oaxaca, Guerrero, Durango, San Luis Potosí, Puebla and Zacatecas.
 Similar products are made in Jalisco, Guanajuato, Michoacán, and Tamaulipas, but these have not been included in the mezcal DO.

+Traditionally the word "mezcal" has been used generally in Mexico for all agave spirits and it continues to be used for many agave spirits whether these spirits have been legally certified as "mezcal" or not.
 Within Mexico, mezcal is regulated under Norma Oficial Mexicana (NOM) regulations, originally NOM-070-SCFI-1994 (in 1994), by the industry body Consejo Mexicano Regulador de la Calidad del Mezcal A.C.
 (COMERCAM, the Mexican Regulatory Council for Mezcal Quality).
 This regulation became law in 2003, and certification began in 2005.

+Modern mezcal is divided into three categories certified by the Norma Oficial Mexicana: